dejanbatanjac/dejanbatanjac.github.io/about.md

 * all other tools, papers, courses helping me understand the machine learning process

 I like to update my posts just like machine learning algorithms update their neural networks.
 If you like some of the post consider sharing them.
-That would help me.
+That would help.

 More details about me: